DieGodMF4/WeatherForecast_DMF/README.md

 <a name="openweather"></a>

 This code, specifically, consists on making an API call every 6 hours for fetching the already registered locations of the **weather forecast** for the next 5 days at 12:00 local time.
-These locations are punctual chosen ones for each of the 8 islands that constitue the Chinijo Archipielago (Canary Islands).
+These locations are punctual chosen ones for each of the 8 islands that constitute the Chinijo Archipielago (Canary Islands).

 ## Execution